Preventive Resins (PRR)

 - Sealants are used to prevent cavities from forming in the pits, fissures, and grooves of teeth, especially back teeth.
 No tooth structure is removed.
 Sealants are especially useful in younger patients aged 6 to 20.
 Studies have shown that if teeth can be kept healthy during these years, many dental problems can be avoided in adulthood.

-- Preventive resin restorations are used to treat early cavities in these pits, fissures, and grooves before they reach the softer dentin of a tooth and begin to rapidly spread.
+- Preventive resin restorations are used to treat early cavities in these pits, fissures, and grooves before they reach the softer dentin of the tooth and begin to rapidly spread.
 A very small portion of enamel is removed, which cleans out the cavity as well, and a composite restoration is placed.
 Since only enamel is involved, no anesthesia is necessary.

 We’ll Keep A Watch On This One